Women Make a Difference

 Women’s Fund to Accept Grant Applications

-The Women’s Fund of Randolph County is now accepting grant applications for its 2018 Grant Cycle.
+The Women’s Fund of Randolph County will be accepting grant applications for its 2019 Grant Cycle in January.
 Non-profit 501 (c) (3) organizations may apply for programs that empower women and children to create better futures.
 Programs should provide new solutions to unresolved community needs.
 Non-profits are encouraged to partner for existing program enhancement or new program development.
 Programs will be measured by the ability of participants to receive services that provide them a picture of a better life beyond today.
 Program examples include but are not limited to family crisis prevention, education, and youth.
 Applying organizations must have administrative offices located in Randolph County.
 Capital projects will not be considered for funding.
 Grants will not be made to individuals or to groups for distribution to individuals.
 Religious organizations may apply for general community programs but not for sectarian religious purposes.
 Applying organizations must operate without illegal discrimination on the basis of race, religion, gender, sexual orientation, age, national origin or disability.

 Applications may be picked up at the Community Foundation of Randolph County, located at 213 South Main Street in Winchester.
 Copies may also be downloaded from the web at www.randolphcountyfoundation.org.
 Please contact Stephanie Ward for more information by calling 765-584-9077 or via email at email@example.com.
 Completed applications are due by 4:30 p.m. on February 9, 2018.